kouphax/yobriefca.se/resources/content/entries/2014-05-19-the-weird-and-wonderful-characters-of-clojure.md

 <hr/>

-## `/` - Namespace seperator
+## `/` - Namespace separator

-Can be the division function `/` but can also act as a seperator in a symbol name to break apart the symbol name and the namespace is resides in `my-namepace/utils`.
+Can be the division function `/` but can also act as a separator in a symbol name to break apart the symbol name and the namespace it resides in `my-namepace/utils`.
 This allows symbols to be fully qualified to prevent collisions or spread.

 - [Cloure Official Documentation](http://clojure.org/reader)